A $\phi$-Competitive Algorithm for Scheduling Packets with Deadlines: Competitive Analysis

 \subsection{Backup Plan and the Potential Function}

-In our analysis we will maintain a set $\calF$ of pending packets that we refer to as \emph{furloughed}.
-Set $\calF$ consists mostly of some packets that were ousted from the plan, either as a result of arrivals of other packets or in a leap step.
-We maintain the invariant that no packet in $\calF$ is in the current plan $\varplanP$, thus one can think of $\calF$ as a set of candidates for the substitute packet $\substpacket^t(p)$ when the algorithm schedules a packet $p$.
-Throughout the rest of the paper we will assume that $\calF$ contains sufficiently many packets with sufficiently large deadlines, for, whenever needed, we can simply add to $\calF$ such virtual packets with weight $0$ using assumption~\ref{ass:virtualPackets}.
-This convention will help us streamline the proofs.
+In our analysis, we will maintain a set $\varbackupplan$ of pending packets called a \emph{backup plan}. $\varbackupplan$ contains two types of packets: all packets in $\varplanP\setminus \varADV$, and some pending packets not in $\varplanP$.
+(The relation between $\varplanP$, $\varbackupplan$ and $\varADV$ is illustrated in Figure~\ref{fig: sets in analysis}.)
+The packets in $\varbackupplan\setminus\varplanP$ will typically be packets that were earlier ousted from $\varplanP$, either as a result of arrivals of other packets or in a leap step.
+These packets can also be thought of as candidates for the substitute packet $\substpacket^t(p)$ when the algorithm chooses a packet $p$ for transmission.